Swieczorek1/Swieczorek1/README.md

 - 👋 Hi, I’m @Swieczorek1
-- 👀 I’m interested in mobile and web development.
-I am also a musician, so working on projects that correlate with the music industry would be exciting.
-I am also very interested in the Oculus and the Metaverse.
+- 👀 I’m interested in mobile and Front-end web development.
--  🌱 I’m currently learning how to use Python.
+-  🌱 I’m currently working as a front end developer with Joy of Coding.
 - 📫 How to reach me: Stevenwieczorek1@gmail.com

 <!---